Reporting fire ants

 Treatment options

-If you live in our eradication area, we will visit and treat your property for fire ants.
-Eradication treatment is mandatory and will be conducted by our authorised officers.
+If you live in our eradication area, our authorised officers will visit and treat your property for fire ants.

 If you live in our suppression area and are awaiting eradication treatment, you have the following options: